The Cairngorms Up-Close: Gallery

 Neottia cordata

-About: Lesser twayblade is an often-overlooked herb of habitats such as wet heath, blanket bog, and carr woodland.
+About: Lesser twayblade is an often-overlooked herb of habitats such as wet heath, blanket bog, carr woodland, and pinewoods.
+The Scottish Highlands are the stronghold for this species in Great Britain.

 Wood sorrel (Oxalis acetosella)